v7v-575/xcware/README.md

-# xcware Universal Computing Platform
+# xcware Sky Computing Platform

 We provide a modern computing platform designed for flexibility, enhancing your innovation both in the cloud and on-premises, empowering your future!
 <br>